DavidAppleyard.com

 rôle/role + roll Sean Connery played the leading rôle of James Bond in "Dr. No".

-(1) He released the handbrake and saw the car roll down the hill.
+(1) He released the handbrake and let the car roll down the hill.

 (2) Sandra bought another roll of wallpaper.

-(3) In Paris I had a cheese and ham roll for breakfast.
+(3) In Paris I ate a cheese and ham roll for breakfast.

-(4) When I joined I had my name added to the membership roll.
+(4) When I joined the club I had my name added to the membership roll.

 (5) Each morning on the tropical island I awoke to the roll of drums.